Capturing Perfect Pictures: The Best Time to Visit Estes Park

 Winter in Estes Park

-Surprisingly, winter doesn’t yield a lot of snow in Estes Park.
+Surprisingly, winter doesn’t bring a lot of snow to Estes Park.
 Because there’s lots of sun, it also tends to melt really fast when it does happen.

 Temperature-wise, it gets pretty cold in Estes Park in winter, with highs ranging in the 40’s and lows at about 15-20°F. However, since it gets a bunch of sun, it doesn’t feel as cold as you might think.
 Still, dress accordingly of course!

-For taking photos, winter might not be the best time to visit Estes Park because it gets windy there.
-Winds up to 40 mph are not uncommon, which might mess up your hair at the very least.
-No matter what you decide, though, I’ll always be here to help you out.
+For taking photos, winter might not be the best time to visit Estes Park because it gets windy.
+Winds up to 40 mph are not uncommon, which is downright miserable for everyone.
+I always plan backup dates for my winter session to make sure we get good conditions.

 Avoiding the Tourist Crowds